AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

     - In the **Users** section, add your user email (e.g., XP260-0xx@education.cloud.sap) as Business User
     - Click Save.

-- ✅ **Result: The required roles are added to the auditlog-viewer role collection.**
+- ✅ **Result: Roles Successfully Assigned**

-- ▶️ **Action: Assign the Role Collection to Your User**
-  - Navigate to Security > Users in your subaccount.
-  - Click on your user email (e.g., XP260-0xx@education.cloud.sap) Business User.
-  - Under Role Collections, click Assign Role Collection.
-  - Select auditlog-viewer from the dropdown list.
-  - Click Assign.

-- ✅ **Result: The auditlog-viewer role collection is now assigned to your user account, enabling you to access the SAP Audit Log Viewer service.**, see screenshot
+    - The required roles have been added to the **auditlog-viewer** role collection, which is now assigned to your user account.
+This enables you to access the **SAP Audit Log Viewer** service, see screenshot

     <p align="center">
     <img src="images/audit-log-application-role-collections.png" alt="" width="900"/>
     <br>
     <b></b>
   </p>

 #### 🪜 Step 6.
 Use the SAP Audit Log Viewer to Verify Insufficient Logging